sbstn-jmnz/sbstn-jmnz.github.io/_posts/2016-12-27-apis-to-improve-your-balanced-scorecard.md

   * What are my competitors selling and to whom?
   * Do they purchase something that I sold at a better price?
 Who?
 When?

 And the list can keep going.
 So go ahead and spread the news.
-There is no better time than now!